brunoanc/AN515-54-Hackintosh/README.md

 ### First-time installation

+- Set-up the BIOS configuration:
+  - Boot to BIOS by pressing F2 during boot.
+  - In the Main screen, enable F12 boot menu, disable Fast Boot, then press Ctrl+S and change the new SATA mode option to AHCI.
+  - In the Boot screen, disable secure boot.
+  - Finally, go to the Exit screen and select "Exit saving changes".
 - Read through the following tutorial to create a bootable USB, and then place the EFI folder inside it:
    - https://dortania.github.io/OpenCore-Install-Guide/
 - You should add Serial Number, UUID, MLB and ROM details to Config -> PlatformInfo -> Generic if you want to get iServices working as explained [here](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).

 ### Post Install

 - Clone the [ComboJack repo](https://github.com/hackintosh-stuff/ComboJack) and run the installer inside the `ComboJack_Installer` folder to get the jack port working correctly.
 - Run the following commands for sleep wake:
   ```